 Our stores are located in several parts of the city, along some of the longest and oldest streets in what is now known as Toronto.
 With that in mind, we would like to acknowledge that the land on which we operate Coal Miner's Daughter is located on the traditional territory of many nations, including the Anishinaabe, Haudenosaunee, Huron-Wendat and Petun First Nations, the Seneca, and more recently, the Mississaugas of the Credit River and Métis peoples.
 Acknowledging this territory is done with respect and to recognize the presence, both past and present, of the Indigenous Peoples of Turtle Island, this part of which is now known as Canada.
 As settlers and guests on this land, we are deeply honoured to have this privilege of existing with the nature we are surrounded by, and to care for this land as stewards in kind.
 As guests on this land, we also acknowledge the need to continually explore and expose the wrongs of settler colonialism, to demand transparency and reconciliation from our governments, and to hold space for representation.
 By taking the time to acknowledge the land we live and work on, we remind ourselves of the long history of silencing in this country and the need to speak the truth on a journey towards reconciliation.

 We are committed to continually educating ourselves, holding space, using whatever platform we have to amplify marginalized voices in our industry and beyond, nurturing relationships built on mutual consent and trust, standing for equality and against racism and discrimination.
-We direct our fundraising efforts and a portion of our profits in support of Black and Indigengous communities, and other marginalized peoples in our community at large.
+We direct our fundraising efforts and a portion of our profits in support of Black and Indigenous communities in Canada, and other marginalized peoples in our community at large.

 Please consider donating to a Canadian non profit organization if you have the ability to do so.
 There are many out there to choose from, and here is a summary of where we donate and have plans for future donations.